Syndicate (The X-Files): Overview

-History
+Appearances

 Early years

 The Syndicate was formed at the end of World War II, after the Roswell incident 1947, when German scientists were brought to the United States to work on developing an alien-human hybrid.
 Alvin Kurtzweil recounted that when he and Bill Mulder were young men in the military, they were recruited for a project that they were told was concerned with biological warfare.
 Deep Throat claimed that it began after Roswell, when an ultrasecret conference of power brokers in the United States, the Soviet Union, United Kingdom, China, France, West Germany, and East Germany, signed a treaty that if an alien spacecraft crashed on Earth and the extraterrestrials survived, the country that held them would be responsible for their immediate extermination.

 The group that would become the Syndicate existed as early as 1952 as a secret group within the Department of State.
 Their activities included experimenting with xenotransplantation, relocating ex-Nazi scientists to the United States after World War II, and covering up the black oil discovered in the Piper Maru in 1953.

 The members of the Syndicate within the State Department officially broke off ties with the United States government in 1973.
 However, some of the members continued to work within the State Department.
 On October 13, the Syndicate formally forged their alliance with the alien colonists at El Rico Air Force Base.
 The Cigarette Smoking Man personally presented a folded American flag to the aliens, symbolizing their surrender to a superior intergalactic force.
 The Syndicate was also commencing their work on the Project, which would see an immense effort in creating an alien/human hybrid to serve the aliens as a slave race after colonization.
 To allow the Syndicate to develop the hybrid, they were provided an alien fetus from which to extract DNA and begin research.
 However, the aliens demanded in exchange samples of human DNA.
 Members of the Syndicate turned over their loved ones to the aliens as part of the exchange.
 The Cigarette Smoking Man handed over his wife, Cassandra Spender, and William Mulder reluctantly surrendered his daughter, Samantha.

 By March 22, 1993, the Syndicate had use of a vast warehouse in The Pentagon where artifacts constituting evidence of alien existence were stored.
 The Cigarette Smoking Man added an implant, recovered by Mulder and Scully on their first case together, to the items kept in this storage facility.
 As Mulder and Scully learned, other efforts to erase their findings were apparently made, including the disappearance of paperwork, such as a case file on Billy Miles, that the agents had filed with the District Attorney's office in Raymon County, Oregon.